The Great Slug & Snail Battle

-When I say the ‘great snail battle’ it really does feel like an almighty battle, especially this time of year.
+I say the ‘great slug & snail battle’ because it really does feel like an almighty battle, especially this time of year.

-Autumn approaching also means that slugs and snails are getting ready to hibernate.
-And this means that are looking to stock up on food for winter by eating our plants.
+With Autumn slowly approaching, slugs and snails are getting ready to hibernate.
+This means that they are looking to stock up on food for winter by eating our plants.

 How do I protect my garden from snails and slugs?